gnolang/infrastructure/doc/k8s/backup/storage.md

 * Defining an AWS Backup Plan both via AWS Management Console or via Provisioning (e.g. Terraform), that targets in its rule the given tagged EBS volumes

+**NOTE:** when provisioning AWS Backup with Terraform, the value of the tags in the `AWS BackupPlan` and in the `VolumeAttributesClass` in Kubernetes must correspond.

+The AWS Backup Should be assigned to as specific or predifined IAM role which holds the following policies:

+* `AWSBackupServiceRolePolicyForBackup`
+* `AWSBackupServiceRolePolicyForIndexing`
+* `AWSBackupServiceRolePolicyForRestores`

 ## Snapshots

 Regular snapshots of a validator should be taken by: